SanjaySunil/readme-template/.github/README.md

 <!--
 > ⚠️ **NOTE**: Write a quick warning here if necessary.
 -->
-2. Open `README.md` in your preferred editor.
+2. Open `TEMPLATE.md` in your preferred editor.

 3. Use Search and Replace and replace the following.
 ```
 Sanjay Sunil            Replace with your fullname.
 D3VSJ@protonmail.com    Replace with your email.

 NAME                    Replace with your GitHub username/organisation.
 REPONAME                Replace with your GitHub repo name.
+SHORTDESCRIPTION        Replace with a short description about your repository.

 MIT                     Replace if you are using a different license.
 ```